-Steps to set JAVA enviroment variable on EC2 in 4 simple steps.
+Steps to set JAVA enviroment variable on Amazon Linux in 4 simple steps.
+(Updated 14th Jan 2020)

-The latest version of JAVA is 1.8, by default Amazon Linux has JAVA version 1.7 so you would directly want to upgrade it use below command :
+The latest version of JAVA OpenJDK is 1.8, by default Amazon Linux AMI may or may not a JAVA installation so you would directly want to install/upgrade it use below command :

 sudo yum install java-1.8.0-openjdk.x86_64